royrobotiks/Graffomat/README.md

 ## TECHNICAL DESCRIPTION OF THE PLOTTER'S MECHANICS

 The plotter has a printing area of 2.20m * 2.00m.
 It is built as a classic XY gantry mechanism.
 The X-axis consists of 2 aluminum tubes.
 Two short pieces of PVC electric conduit glide on the pipes and hold the spray can mount.
 The can mount is pulled back and forth by a clothesline running over two pulleys, one of which is driven by a cordless screwdriver.
-The nozzle of the spray can is operated by a lever from an RC servo motor.
+The nozzle of the spray can is operated by an RC servo motor via a lever.

 <img alt="cordless drill and pulley" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_378.jpg" width="49%" height="49%"> <img alt="first version of the spray can mount" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_397.jpg" width="49%" height="49%">